About Us

 Rhode Island KIDS COUNT is a proud member of many community groups and coalitions.
 Our employees take on leadership roles, serve on boards, and are members of advisory committees.

-We are proud members of: Coalition for a Multilingual Rhode Island, Equity Impact Campaign, Healthy Meals for All Coalition, HomesRI, Interfaith Coalition to Reduce Poverty, Immigrant Coalition of Rhode Island, LetRIVote, Protect Our Healthcare Coalition, Revenue for Rhode Islanders, Rhode Island Coalition Against Gun Violence, Rhode Island Coalition for Payday Lending Reform, RI Coalition for Children Youth and Families, RI Paid Leave Coalition.
+• We are proud members of: Coalition for a Multilingual Rhode Island, Equity Impact Campaign, Healthy Meals for All Coalition, HomesRI, Interfaith Coalition to Reduce Poverty, Immigrant Coalition of Rhode Island, LetRIVote, Protect Our Healthcare Coalition, Revenue for Rhode Islanders, Rhode Island Coalition Against Gun Violence, Rhode Island Coalition for Payday Lending Reform, RI Coalition for Children Youth and Families, and RI Paid Leave Coalition.

 Awards & fellowships